Police, army open fire on Makakavhule villagers - NewsDay Zimbabwe

 BY REX MPHISA

-BEITBRIDGE Police and some army officers on Friday allegedly opened fire at Makakavhule villagers after two of their colleagues were manhandled following an argument about an alleged robbery of R15 000 by security agents.
+BEITBRIDGE police and some army officers yesterday allegedly opened fire at Makakavhule villagers after two of their colleagues were manhandled following an argument about an alleged robbery of R15 000 involving security agents.

-At the time of publishing, there had been no reports of deaths or injuries from the shooting.
+At the time of going to print last night, there had been no reports of deaths or injuries from the shooting.

 Police spokesman Assistant Commissioner Paul Nyathi said investigations were underway and he would provide more details later.

-“I found the soldier and policeman firing guns in the air and I called Beitbridge police who directed me to another senior policeman (Assistant Commissioner Cosmos Masepa) who said he was deploying another team,” said Thembani.
+“I found the soldier and policeman firing guns in the air and I called Beitbridge police, who directed me to another senior policeman (Assistant Commissioner Cosmos Masepa), who said he was deploying another team,” he said.

-The officer in charge of Beitbridge police district, Chief Superintendent Tichaona Nyongo confirmed receiving a call from Thembani but said he directed him to Masepa.
+Beitbridge police district officer-in-charge Chief Superintendent Tichaona Nyongo confirmed receiving a call from Thembani, but said he directed him to Masepa.

 “I heard the report and I referred Thembani to Assistant Commissioner Masepa,” he said.